OpenSourceNeuro/LED-Zappelin-V2/README.md

 <br></br>

 <p style='text-align: justify;'>
-In the <a href=https://pubmed.ncbi.nlm.nih.gov/35498254/>original publication</a>, we demonstrate the utility of our stimulator for colour vision experiments on the in vivo tetrachromatic zebrafish retina and for optogenetic circuit mapping in Drosophila.
+In the <a href=https://pubmed.ncbi.nlm.nih.gov/35498254/>original publication</a>, we demonstrate the utility of our stimulator for colour vision experiments on the in vivo tetra-chromatic zebrafish retina and for optogenetic circuit mapping in Drosophila.
 </p>